-- 94. New section 8S enables a person who has a genuine interest (such as the spouse, civil partner or child of a person who has obtained a GRC) in a full or interim GRC to apply to a sheriff to revoke the GRC on various grounds (subsection (1)).
-The grounds are that the wrong type of GRC was issued, the application for it was fraudulent, the applicant was incapable of understanding the effect of it, or the applicant was incapable of validly making the application. - 95.
-New section 8S also enables a person who has an interest in a confirmatory GRC to apply to a sheriff for the revocation of the certificate on the ground that the application for it was fraudulent (subsection 2). - 96.
+- 108. New section 8S enables a person who has a genuine interest (such as the spouse, civil partner or child of a person who has obtained a GRC) in a full or interim GRC to apply to a sheriff to revoke the GRC on various grounds (subsection (1)).
+The grounds are that the wrong type of GRC was issued, the application for it was fraudulent, the applicant was incapable of understanding the effect of it, or the applicant was incapable of validly making the application. - 109.
+New section 8S also enables a person who has an interest in a confirmatory GRC to apply to a sheriff for the revocation of the certificate on the ground that the application for it was fraudulent or the overseas gender recognition to which it relates has ceased to have effect (subsection 2). - 110.
+Section 8S(2A) provides that the usual standard of proof in civil proceedings (i.e. the balance of probabilities) applies to the question of whether an application for a GRC or confirmatory GRC is fraudulent.
+In criminal proceedings for fraud, this would have to be proved beyond a reasonable doubt. - 111.
 Subsection (3) provides that, where the sheriff grants the application, the sheriff must revoke the certificate.
 If the wrong type of GRC was issued, the sheriff may either issue a new certificate or refer the matter back to the Registrar General for redetermination.
 The sheriff may make other orders in consequence of, or in connection with, the revocation of the certificate.

-12 See paragraph 46 for an explanation of when the parties are still, or have since become, parties to a marriage or civil partnership.
+12 See paragraph 47 for an explanation of when the parties are still, or have since become, parties to a marriage or civil partnership.

-- 97. If the sheriff issues a new certificate which is a full GRC, subsections (4) to (6) also require the sheriff to notify the applicant's spouse or civil partner of the issue of the GRC to the applicant if the applicant was married to, or in a civil partnership with, the spouse or civil partner when the applicant applied for the GRC under section 8A(1).
-The sheriff must also send a copy of a full or interim GRC issued by the sheriff to the Registrar General. - 98.
+- 112. If the sheriff issues a new certificate which is a full GRC, subsections (4) to (6) also require the sheriff clerk to notify the applicant's spouse or civil partner of the issue of the GRC to the applicant if the applicant was married to, or in a civil partnership with, the spouse or civil partner when the applicant applied for the GRC under section 8A(1).
+The sheriff clerk must also send a copy of a full or interim GRC issued by the sheriff to the Registrar General. - 113.
 Subsection (7) provides that proceedings under new section 8S are to be held in private if the person to whom the GRC was issued so requests.
 If the application was made on the basis that the person to whom the GRC was issued was incapable of understanding the effect of the certificate or validly making an application for it, the proceedings are also to be held in private on the request of any other person with an interest in the personal wellbeing of the person to whom the certificate was issued (for example, their spouse, civil partner or child).
 If the applicant in such a case does not have an interest in the personal wellbeing of the person to whom the certificate was issued (for example, the Registrar General), the applicant may request that the proceedings are heard in private and the sheriff may allow that if satisfied that it is in the best interests of the person to whom the certificate was issued to do so.